larabatman/annotation_of_eukaryotic_genome/README.md

 They are broadly categorized into Class I DNA retrotransposons and Class II DNA transposons due to their difference in transposition mechanisms:
 - Class I TEs have a copy-paste mecahnism, using an RNA intermediate to increase their copy number in the genome.
-- Class II TEs have a cut-adn-past mechanism, transposing directly via DNA.
+- Class II TEs have a cut-and-past mechanism, transposing directly via DNA.

 In this part, we are going to use Extensive de novc TE Annotator EDTA to annotate TEs in our Arabidopsis accession and classify them using TEsorter.
 Since eukaryotic genomes are repeat-rich, it is necessary to mask them up front such that downstream tools are not misinterpreting homologies and falsy alignemnts that can arise from them.
 This allows for better homology and orthology annotation later, but the biology of TEs themselves can be very informative, notably through their effect on genome size and the recentness of their activity in genome evolution.